Dry Eye Treatment

 Once we understand the symptoms and possible causes of your dry eye syndrome, our optometry team will work together to increase your natural tear production and prevent the problem from recurring.
 Some of your dry eye treatment options include:

-- Lifestyle adjustments.
-Treating dry eye syndrome could mean stepping away from the computer, using a humidifier, drinking more water, or even taking supplements to increase your body’s ability to stay hydrated
+Treating dry eye syndrome could mean stepping away from the computer, using a humidifier, drinking more water, or even taking supplements to increase your body’s ability to stay hydrated.
+Sometimes simply blinking more frequently can help improve symptoms of dry eye.

 We offer comprehensive dry eye treatment in South Windsor and Newington including eye drops and treatments that help kick-start your eye’s tear production once again.
 Appointments are available on evenings and weekends, so call us today to request an exam that fits into your schedule.